gh0stintheshe11/SteerNet/README.md

 This project evaluates four architectures for short-term steering prediction: a baseline CNN inspired by NVIDIA’s PilotNet, an enhanced CNN with more temporal steering history, a MobileNetV2-based CNN, and an RNN with ConvLSTM.
 All models performed similarly, with RNN demonstrating the highest accuracy (MAE 0.57°).

 > [!CAUTION]
 > The report is written based on the result of the [previous version](https://github.com/gh0stintheshe11/SteerNet/tree/52d8f3934dbdb8a67bdfaafc7b5af43fbc6916fe) of the project.
+After the report is written, we did more training with larger dataset, more epochs, and more improved training process out of our curiosity.
 Some of the latest results does not match exactly with the results in the report.
 However, the overall conclusions remain the same.

 ## Table of Contents